-The DCC shall secure the SMKI Portal interface via a DCC Gateway Connection or SMKI Portal interface via the Internet through a mutually authenticated TLS session as set out in the SMKI Interface Design Specification.
+The DCC shall secure the SMKI Portal interface via a DCC Gateway Connection through a mutually authenticated TLS session as set out in the SMKI Interface Design Specification.

 The DCC shall publish to Parties and RDPs a 'SMKI User Guide' meeting the requirements of this document.